studio1902/statamic-peak/README.md

 ## SEO
 <span id="seo"></span>

-Peak includes basic bare bones SEO support that's easy to expand on or replace with a professional addon like [Aardvark SEO](https://statamic.com/addons/candour/aardvark-seo) (at time of writing not yet released for v3) or [SEO Pro](https://statamic.com/addons/statamic/seo-pro).
-Currently you can edit site settings in globals:
+Peak includes full SEO support that's easy to expand on since it's al built with native fields and templating.
+You can also easily replace it with a professional addon like [Aardvark SEO](https://statamic.com/addons/candour/aardvark-seo) (at time of writing not yet released for v3) or [SEO Pro](https://statamic.com/addons/statamic/seo-pro).
-* Site title
-* Page titel separator

-On an entry basis you can edit the following:
+### SEO features
+* Edit the title.
-* Entry title
+* Edit the website title and separator.
-* Entry description
+* Edit the meta description.
+* Add a canonical URL.
+* Add Open Graph data and image.
+* Add a default Open Graph image.
+* Auto generated sitemap.xml, customize which collections are included and per entry frequenty en priority settings.
+* Turn on no-index for an entry, also have it excluded in the sitemap.
+* Add custom JSON-ld schema objects.
+* Auto add hreflang tags.
+* Add knowledge graph data (organization, person or custom).
-* noindex
+* Add JSON-ld breadcrumbs.

-If you plan on using an addon.
-Do the following:
+If you plan on using an addon for SEO and Peak's built in features, do the following:
 * Remove `{{ partial:snippets/seo }}` from `resources/views/layout.antlers.html`.
 * Remove the SEO section and import from `resources/blueprints/collections/pages/page.yaml`.
 * Delete the SEO global `content/globals/seo.yaml`.

 And optionally to erase all traces:
+* Delete the SEO sitemap view `resources/views/sitemap/sitemap.antlers.html`
 * Delete the SEO global blueprint `resources/blueprints/globals/seo.yaml`.
 * Delete the SEO fieldset `resources/fieldsets/seo.yaml`.
 * Delete the SEO partial `resources/views/snippets/_seo.antlers.html`.